 This year marks the 200th anniversary of Mary Shelley’s brilliant novel, Frankenstein.
 So it’s a good time to ask: can technologies be monstrous?
 Can human beings create devices and platforms that run beyond our intentions and out of our control?
 What dangerous technologies may be lurking on the horizon?

 What is it

 Mary Shelley’s Frankenstein raises powerful questions about the responsibilities of scientists to consider the impact of their inventions on the world.
 Are these questions as relevant now as they were 200 years ago?
 What insights, if any, should today’s technologists and disrupters glean from Shelley's story?
 What does it mean to take responsibility for one’s scientific or technological innovations?
 And what role should university educators play in ensuring that no new monsters are unleashed onto the world?
-The hosts have a monstrously fun conversation with Persis Drell, Provost and former Dean of Engineering from Stanford University.
+Josh and Ken have a monstrously fun conversation with Persis Drell, Provost and former Dean of Engineering from Stanford University.

 This program was recorded live on the Stanford campus as part of the university's Frankenstein@200 project.